igorwolfs/RF-lna-project/lna_schematics/rf_lna/notes.md

 Capacitor Q-factor: capacitor's reactance / capacitor's parasitic resistance.
 - The bigger Q, the smaller the ESR relative to the reactance, the better.

+## AC blocking inductors
+Finding a good AC blocking inductor that is
+- About 100 nH
+- Self resonant-frequency beyond 2 GHz
+Seems to be quite the task

 ## Matching
 **Left Circuit**